sangeetha0813/python-data-analysis/pandas-sales-data-analysis/README.md

 most of the Pandas concepts commonly used in data analysis.
 The goal of this project is to strengthen my understanding of data manipulation, filtering, aggregation, grouping, pivot tables, and business analysis using Python and Pandas.

-** Dataset **
+ Dataset

 File: sales_data.csv
 The dataset contains information such as:

-Order ID
+Order ID,
-Customer
+Customer,
-City
+City,
-Category
+Category,
-Product
+Product,
-Price
+Price,
-Quantity
+Quantity,
-Sales
+Sales,
-Discount
+Discount,
-Payment Mode
+Payment Mode,
 Order Status

 Technologies Used